What are the best books to read in your 20s?

 Because you’re never too old for Dr. Seuss.
 (Link to Oh, the Place You’ll Go!)

-I’d love to hear from you in the comments on this article: Do you have any favorite books in the list above or did I miss one?
+I’d love to hear from you within the comments on this article: Do you have any favorite books for 20somethings in the list above?
+Did I miss some books every 20 year old should read?

 If you buy any of these amazing books through the links above, you’re also helping support the work here at All Groan Up as well!
 Double-win!